-Light Weight Hiking Shoes – For day hikes or very light multi-day hikes where the pack contains a lunch and first aid kit, footwear is personal choice.
+Light Weight Hiking Shoes – For day hikes or very light multi-day hikes where the pack contains lunch and a first aid kit, footwear is a personal choice.
 Sturdy running shoes or light hiking shoes will suffice.

 Medium Structure Hiking Boots – When hikers are carrying 20-40 pounds, hikers need a higher hiking boot that goes over the ankle.
-A medium height boot is required for heavier packs, longer days (over four hours) or terrain that is rougher.
+A medium-height boot is required for heavier packs, longer days (over four hours) or terrain that is rougher.

-Heavy Duty High Cut Hiking Boots – When the pack is over 40 pounds or hikers are on a multi-day trip involving long days, opt for full ankle coverage and support.
+Heavy Duty High Cut Hiking Boots – When the pack is over 40 pounds, or hikers are on a multi-day trip involving long days, opt for full ankle coverage and support.
 Look for light materials but be sure the ankles are adequately supported.

 Gore-Tex Boots and Proper Treads

 Wet feet are not fun and can ruin a hiking trip.
-If it is in the budget, it is a good idea to buy footwear with a Gore Tex or similar waterproof, breathable material.
-Boots with Gore Tex structure or linings will be a little more expensive but are worthwhile.
+If it is within the budget, it is a good idea to buy footwear with a Gore Tex or similar waterproof, breathable material.
+Boots with a Gore-Tex structure or linings will be a little more expensive but are worthwhile.

 Treads are another important consideration.
 Good traction is important when climbing or descending on any terrain.
-However, when it is raining, just about any surface becomes slippery.
+However, when it rains, just about any surface becomes slippery.

 Shopping is best done late in the day, in the same socks that will be worn on the trail.
 Finally, break in new boots indoors, in case they are really uncomfortable and need to be returned.